My Local Digital Marketing Agency

 What is cybersecurity?

 Cybersecurity is the practice of keeping systems, networks, and programs safe from attacks.
-Ideally, it should have a few layers of protection spread out across the system to make the most of it.
+Ideally, it should have a few layers of protection spread across the system to make the most of it.

 Types of cyberattacks